Harbord Commission

 "Massacres and deportations were organized in the Spring of 1915 under definite system, the soldiers going from town to town.
 The official reports of the Turkish Government show 1,100,000 as having been deported.
 Young men were first summoned to the Government building in each village and then marched out and killed.
 The women, the old men and children were, after a few days, deported to what Talaat Pasha called “Agricultural Colonies”,—from the high, cool, breeze-swept plateau of Armenia to the malarial flats of the Euphrates and the burning sands of Syria and Arabia.
 The dead from this wholesale attempt on the race are variously estimated from 500,000 to more than a million, the usual figure being about 800,000.
 Driven on foot under a fierce summer sun, robbed of their clothing and such petty articles as they carried, prodded by bayonet if they lagged; starvation, typhus and dysentery left thousands dead by the trail-side."

-Those struggling in Anatolia are firmly determined about their work.